deboravcaetano/Immutable-Towers/README.md

 This was originally a project for LI1 class, but I didn't like how it turned out, it wasn't finished.
 So, this summer (2025) I decided to **improve** and **complete** this project.

+There are some values that need to be changed but the logical part is working.

 ## Made by :butterfly:
 Débora Luana Pinto Caetano (a112332)